U.S. Citizenship and Immigration Services (USCIS)

 - Signatures: On March 20, USCIS announced that it will accept all benefit forms and documents with reproduced original signatures, for submissions dated on or after March 21, 2020, for the duration of the National Emergency.
 This temporary change only applies to signatures.
 All other form instructions should be followed when completing a form.

-- Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA)
+- Filing date requirements for Form N-336, Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA); or

 - Biometrics: USCIS announced that it will reuse previously-submitted biometrics to process Employment Authorization Document, or EAD, extension requests.
 Applicants who had an Application Support Center, or ASC, appointment scheduled on or after the March 18 closure of ASC offices will have their application processed using previously-submitted biometrics.
 USCIS states that this policy will remain in effect until ASCs resume normal operations.